 The Ford Mustang Mach 1

-is a performance-oriented option package of the Ford Mustang, originally introduced by Ford in August 1968 as a package for the 1969 model year.
+A performance-oriented option package of the Ford Mustang, originally introduced by Ford in August 1968 as a package for the 1969 model year.
 The Mach 1 title adorned performance oriented Mustang offerings until the original retirement of the moniker in 1978, returning briefly in 2003 and 2004.

 As part of a Ford heritage program, the Mach 1 package returned in 2003 as a high-performance version of the New Edge platform.
 Visual connections to the 1969 model were integrated into the design to pay homage to the original.
 This generation of the Mach 1 was discontinued after the 2004 model year, with the introduction of the fifth-generation Mustang.